 • Don’t expect to work normal hours of 9-5 as your new business will be a full-time job.

 • Make footprints – it's very important to give back and think about what you have done for others.

 Lord Gulam Noon interviewed by Yasir Dharsi.
-Read more about the Next Generation Network/ or visit our South Asia Group page for further help and information on expanding overseas.
+Visit our South Asia Group page for further help and information on expanding overseas.